Hautes-Alpes is a department in southeastern France, part of the larger

 Écrins National Park to enjoying water sports on the Durance River.
 With its stunning landscapes and opportunities for outdoor adventure, Hautes-Alpes is an excellent destination for anyone eager to experience the beauty and fun of the French Alps.

-Key Information about Hautes-Alpes
+Key Information about the Hautes-Alpes (05)

 - Main City/Prefecture: Gap